czg-sci-42ver/csapp3e/asm/README.md

 /* /mnt/ubuntu/home/czg/csapp3e/conc/homework/tfgets-select_comment_1.c */
 printf("%p\npos: %ld\n",readptr,ftell (stream));
 ```
+- check client without closing it after receiving one message, by checking `fd` duplicate after `fd` is manipulated by kernel once `connfd` related with some client is closed by client itself.
 # directly [use](https://cs.lmu.edu/~ray/notes/gasexamples/) syscall with asm to run (this blog get by googling 'use as to assemble')
 # att syntax
 - [label(%rip)](https://stackoverflow.com/questions/69464871/assembly-and-rip-usage)